ZaneH/kg/content/code/topics/blocksec/garden.md

         - Reading through "internal transactions" is a good start.
         - GitHub has also been an ok source.
 - [[code/topics/blocksec/fuzzing|Fuzzing]] has been helpful and fun.
+- [[code/topics/blocksec/ethersjs|Ethers.js]] is not my first choice, but it's popular.
+Damn Vulnerable DeFi taught me a lot about Ethers.js.